defunctec/Crown-VPS-Install-Guide/README.md

 # Crown Installation Guide.
+### Script works with most popular x64 and x32 operating systems

 The Crown development team created a useful script to help everyone easily install a Crown client on their VPS server.